-Fund Financial Statements: The fund financial statements provide information about the School funds, including fiduciary funds, if any.
+Fund Financial Statements: The fund financial statements provide information about the School's funds, including fiduciary funds, if any.
 Separate statements for each fund category - governmental and fiduciary - are presented.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
 All remaining governmental and enterprise funds are aggregated and reported as other governmental funds.
-The School currently has no fiduciary funds.